 In 1972, the Imperial War Museum began a momentous and important task.
 A team of academics, archivists and volunteers set about tracing First World War veterans and interviewing them in order to record the experiences of ordinary individuals in war.
 Since then the Sound Archive has grown to become the largest and most important oral history collections in the world.
 It now contains over 34,000 recordings, including interviews with veterans of both world wars – both service personnel and non-combatants – recordings relating to Britain and the Empire in the inter-war period 1919–1939, conflicts since 1945 and the Holocaust.

 In 2002, Ebury Press published the first edition of Forgotten Voices of the Great War.
 It was both the first time many of these recordings had been transcribed and published, and the only comprehensive oral history of the First World War.
 Twelve further books covering aspects of the Second World War, the Falklands and the Victoria Cross followed, selling well over a million copies to date.

-Acclaimed author Max Arthur specialises in first-hand recollections of historical events.
-Previous titles include The Manchester United Air Crash; Above All Courage; Northern Ireland: Soldiers Talking; Men of the Red Beret; There Shall Be Wings: The RAF 1918 to the Present; The True Glory: The Royal Navy 1914 to Present.
+Acclaimed author Max Arthur specialises in first hand recollections of historical events.
+Previous titles include The Manchester United Air Crash, Above All Courage, Northern Ireland Soldiers Talking, Men of the Red Beret; There Shall Be Wings: The RAF 1918 to the Present, and The True Glory: The Royal Navy 1914 to Present.